Animatron/player/doc/API.md

 **NB**: `C.M_VIDEO`, `C.M_PREVIEW` and `C.M_DYNAMIC` are the precalculated mixes of these "precise" options.

+#### width / height ####

+It's the forced width / height of a player, not an animation, so the player will force itself and animations loaded inside to fit this size as user-requested.
+See [Sizing Rules](#sizing-rules) below for more detailed information.

 #### debug ####

 If you want to see the FPS rate, shapes origin points, names of the shapes, the traces of their translate operations, set `debug` to `true`.
 You may also do this with `var player = anm.createPlayer(...); player.debug = true;`, it has the same effect.